lucapowelljournalism/amonthofthevirus/README.md

     \- Tweet_content == Tweet_Content
     \- username == username

-3) Display tweets corresponding to user inputs.
+3) Display tweets corresponding to user inputs. ##Leo and Luca
   a) Select the correct tweets from the database
   b) give them to the browser in some kind of format (could be images, more likely it could be our own 'fake' tweet css)
   3) display the Tweet
-    \- either on the map
+    \- either on the map (if we have geocode!)
-    \- Below the app
+    \- Below the map (while we don't have geocode)